Dungoler/N.I.-Project/README.md

 Now, press the three dots on the top and change the Dock location to the left, as we're working with '**RIGHT**'

-**NOTE**: I don´t recommend using edge browser for tracing with N.I..
-The reason is because edge has an outline for fullscreen and Non-fullscreen Inspect Element mode; this outline overrides the margin and, for example, instead of having 1 CM of margin, you get 1.10 CM of right and lower margin thus having an unconsistent margin on the sides in terms of measurements either that or a slide bar that will hide part of the image.
+**NOTE**: I don´t recommend using edge browser for tracing with ***N.I.***.
+The reason is because edge has an outline for fullscreen and Non-fullscreen Inspect Element mode; this outline overrides the margin and, for example, instead of having 1 CM of margin, you get 1.10 CM of right and lower margin thus having an unconsistent margin on the sides in terms of measurements, either that or a slide bar that will hide part of the image.
 If you find a way to hide this feature, i would greatly appreciate if you told us about it on [Issues](https://github.com/Dungoler/N.I.-Project/issues).

 After doing so, make sure you're making changes on the image, the selected element should start with something like:
 ```